opengeospatial/api_whitepaper/README.md

 This paper covers these topics
 - What is an API?
-- API Design using Open Standards
+- API Design using Open Standards for Interoperability
 - OGC API Essentials
 - Open standards and APIs
 - OGC support for open APIs

-OGC Document 16-019r2
+OGC Document 16-019r3

 ------
 ### About